geloczi/ipc-anonymouspipes/README.md

 [ClientWpfApp](https://github.com/geloczigeri/ipc-anonymouspipes/tree/main/Examples/ClientWpfApp)
 will be started automatically by ServerWpfApp.
 You can send messages by typing into the textbox and pressing the *Send* button.

-### References and application domains

-The ServerWpfApp project does not reference ClientWpfApp project, they are completely independent from each other.
-My goal was to run the client in an independent **standalone process**, so it lives in a **different Application Domain**.

-## Background
-This is about my personal motivation to write this project.
-I had a scenario when I had to separate an audio processor component into a standalone process, because the 3rd party library I used (CScore) caused extreme garbage collector behaviour which ended up in GUI lagging and freezes.
-So **separation of the heavy audio processing into a standalone process away from the GUI process** made perfect sense.
-Later I also moved the **audio playback service** into a standalone process, and the **buffering was done with anonymus pipes**.
-Thanks to this separation, the **audio playback was smooth** and cotninuous, the GUI also becaome perfectly smooth, and the **heavy audio conversion process** could do whatever it wanted, it **could not affect anything else** anymore since it lived in it's standalone **Application Domain**.